8 Tactics To Convert More Website Visitors Into Customers

-To take your website from an ‘online brochure’ to a 24/7 sales machine, you need to be thinking strategically about what types and format of content will help persuade your visitors to complete your conversion goals.
+To take your website from an ‘online brochure’ to a 24/7 sales machine, you need to be thinking strategically about what the content on your website, coupled with the design and development of your site, which all contribute to being able to actively persuade your visitors to convert.

 For Example.
 If you are a destination, you will want to be tracking visitor guide downloads or views, and if you sell product on your site, then you will definitely want to be tracking sales.
 As a tourism business, your main conversion goals will be enquiries and sales.